la2050/archive/_organizations/capital-main.md

       https://challenge.la2050.org/entry/to-lift-all-boats-the-amazing-untold-story-of-l-a-s-economic-opportunity-change-makers
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Capital & Main is an award-winning online publication that reports from California on the most pressing economic, environmental and social issues of our time.
 title: Capital & Main
-uri: /organizations/capital-main/
 extrapolated_project_ids:
   - '6102031'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    To Lift All Boats: The Amazing Untold Story of L.A.'s Economic Opportunity Change Makers
-project_titles:
-  - >-
-    To Lift All Boats: The Amazing Untold Story of L.A.'s Economic Opportunity Change Makers
-project_titles_from_project_ids:
   - >-
     To Lift All Boats: The Amazing Untold Story of L.A.'s Economic Opportunity Change Makers